latk/ganzua/README.md

 This `ganzua` tool for interacting with Python dependency lockfiles is unrelated to the [2004 cryptoanalysis tool of the same name](https://ganzua.sourceforge.net/en/index.html).

+## What makes Ganzua special?

+**Ganzua is not a general-purpose tool.**
+It's focused solely on working with two modern Python project managers, uv and Poetry, and their native lockfile formats.
+In particular, there's no support for `requirements.txt`.

+**Ganzua strives to be complete, compliant, and correct.**
+Ganzua is 0% AI and 100% human expertise, informed by reading the relevant PEPs, docs, and the source code of relevant tools.
+The tool is thoroughly tested with 100% branch coverage, and has seen extensive use in large-scale real-world projects.
+Ganzua is intentionally stupid and avoids dangerous stuff like editing lockfiles or interacting with Git.

+**Ganzua is designed for scripting.**
+All subcommands are designed for JSON output first, with output that conforms to a stable schema.
+Where appropriate, Ganzua offers an optional Markdown view on the same data, which lets scripts generate human-readable summaries.
+Ganzua does not offer GitHub Actions, but it's really easy to integrate Ganzua into your CI workflows.

 ## License